Newspaper Page Text

 has been most satisfactory, it is an

-nounced, and it was with great re-
+nounced, and it was with great re

-Juctance that the institution re
+luctance that the institution re

 leased him.
-Tuking up three years
+Taking up three years

 ago the task of organizing the alum